 Drone flights were carried out at key stages within the development of the crop, and the images were used to generate Agremo reports.

-Stand Count Analysis checked the germination rate.
+Stand Count checked the germination rate.
 The plant count report provided information about the difference between the planted and emerged number of plants in the early stage and pointed out zones where plants did not emerge.
-This helped Bill to decide whether the crop had been successfully established, to replant or not, and provided a check on seed quality, an early indication of yield and identified low performing areas.
+This helped Bill to decide whether the crop had been successfully established, to replant or not, and provided a check on seed quality, an early indication of yield, and identified low-performing areas.

-Plant Stress Analysis allowed him to check the plant health status after spraying and fertilizing operations in mid-season.
-Plant stress analysis detects all the stress in the field and provides field insights about the stress in percentages, and the exact location of stress zones.
+Plant Stress allowed him to check the plant health status after spraying and fertilizing operations in mid-season.
+Plant Stress analysis detects all the stress in the field and provides field insights about the stress in percentages and the exact location of stress zones.

 The flight carried out at stage 30 revealed a significant weed infestation.

 Drone flights were carried out through the growing season as planned and were able to generate a range of Agremo reports that helped Bill make decisions throughout the season.
-In the first report, eagle eye confirmed the exact field size and allowed the correct seed and fertilizer rates to be applied.
+The first report (Eagle Eye) confirmed the exact field size and allowed the correct seed and fertilizer rates to be applied.

 Broadleaf weeds growing in wheat fields can adversely affect crop production in many ways.
 Weeds compete with wheat for light, water, and minerals, which results in smaller crop yields.
 Weeds also interfere with crop harvest by raising moisture levels and contaminating the harvested grain.

 After the weed analysis, it was decided that herbicide was not required on the whole field since only 39% was infested.
 The Agremo analysis was able to provide a map of the infested areas and Bill was able to come up with a plan to apply treatment to the affected areas only.